The Bird With the Lizard Tail

-In Season 2 of The Fina Mendoza Mysteries, 10-year-old Fina Mendoza is on the hunt for a Chickcharney, which her friend Monica describes as a bird from the island of Andros in the Bahamas.
+In State of the Union, 10-year-old detective Fina Mendoza is on the hunt for a Chickcharney, which her friend Monica describes as a bird from the island of Andros in the Bahamas that has a "round face, a sharp beak, long legs, and a skinny, curly tail."
+The tail of a lizard.

 (Chickcharney (artwork by Imelda Hinojosa)